 - i.
-8 bonus points for every one (1) linear foot of local streets that have been designed, constructed, and then dedicated to the City in accordance with the applicable requirements of this Part 20.25R LUC. - ii.
+6 bonus points for every one (1) linear foot of enhanced flexible access corridor that have been designed and constructed in accordance with the applicable requirements of this Part 20.25R LUC.
+Square footage for purposes of calculating bonus points shall not include vehicle surfaces described in LUC 20.25R.020.B.3.d.i.(1), but may include onstreet parking and curb areas. - ii.
 4 bonus points for every one (1) square foot of Flexible Access Corridor or Active Transportation Access Corridor that have been designed and constructed in accordance with the applicable requirements of this Part 20.25R LUC.
 Square footage for purposes of calculating bonus points shall not include vehicle or loading drive surfaces. - iii.
-2 bonus points for every one (1) square foot of Pedestrian Corridor that have been designed and constructed in accordance with the applicable requirements of this Part 20.25R LUC.
+2 bonus points for every one (1) square foot of Shared-Use Path that have been designed and constructed in accordance with the applicable requirements of this Part 20.25R LUC.